 What is a normal day like?

 When attending a boarding school most days follow a tight schedule where time is allocated between lessons, games, registration, free periods and so on.
 This allows for each day to be extremely productive if slightly rigid, however, students receive more and more freedom as they move up the school.
 Each morning started with breakfast followed by assembly.
 There would then be lessons until lunch each day, split up by a 20-minute break.
-Twice a week lessons would continue in the afternoon and the other afternoons would be occupied by your chosen sport or a teacher run activity.
-This allows for the opportunity to try as plethora of different sports and interests while simultaneously socialising with peers.
+Twice a week lessons would continue in the afternoon and the other afternoons would be occupied by your chosen sport or a teacher-run activity.
+This allows for the opportunity to try a plethora of different sports and interests while simultaneously socialising with peers.